Calendar

 Contact: Volunteer Programs at cityvolunteer@cityofvancouver.us or 360-487-8344

-Save the date to join the City of Vancouver’s Naturespaces program for planting Oakbrook’s new Naturespace!
+Join the City of Vancouver’s Naturespaces program for planting Oakbrook’s new Naturespace!
 We will be planting on Oct.
 25, Nov.
 1 and Nov.
-15. Training, gloves, tools, water, and snacks will be provided.
-This opportunity is family-friendly and great for teens – people of all ages and abilities are welcome.
-Youth under 18 must bring a signed minor consent form.
+15.